optuna/optuna/examples/README.md

 Optuna Examples
 ================

-The example files were moved to [optuna/optuna-examples](https://github.com/optuna/optuna-examples/).
+Example files have been moved to [optuna/optuna-examples](https://github.com/optuna/optuna-examples/).